tumisang/tumisang/README.md

-- 👋 Hi, I’m @Hecious
+- 👋 Hi, I’m Tumisang A.K.A Hecious
-- 👀 I’m interested in Software Development
+- 👀 I’m a Software Development
-- 💞️ I’m looking to collaborate on Software Development channels
 - 📫 How to reach me tumiemaboa@gmail.com

 <!---